lammps/lammps/doc/src/kspace_tild.rst

 ----------

-The *ave/grid* keywords determines how freuently the density grids are averaged and output.
+The *ave/grid* keywords determines how frequently the density grids are averaged and output.
 The *Nevery*, *Nrepeat*, and *Nfreq* arguments specify on what timesteps the input values will be used in order to contribute to the average.
 The final averaged quantities are generated on timesteps that are a multiple of